shaka92/wifi_hack/README.md

 # wifi_hack
-to get password from wifi
+to get passwords from wifi